Ratzifutzi/game-portfolio/projects/2022/PLEASEREADME.md

 Email: joshua@hyper-tech.ch

 2022, I also revamped my Area Game.
 I don't think the content is worth mentioning, that's why it is not included.

+2022, I also created a lot, and I mean A LOT, of small projects, which would take too long to list.
+If you are interested, we can arrange a meeting and I will show them to you.